Tony Earl: Personal life and death

 Tony Earl married Sheila Rose Coyle of Chicago, in the summer of 1962.
 They met while he was a student at the University of Chicago Law School.
 They had four daughters together, and were married for more than 30 years before separating in 1995.
 Their divorce was finalized in 2003.
 In 2011, Earl married Jane Nemke.

-Earl had a stroke on February 19, 2023, and died four days later, on February 23, at the UW Health University Hospital, at the age of 86.
+Earl had a stroke on February 19, 2023, and died four days later, on February 23, at the UW Health University Hospital, 48 days short of his 87th birthday.